Harsh656556/harsh-portfolio/README.md

 npm start

-The application will run at:
+The application will run locally at:

 http://localhost:3000